AL2050/website/_posts/2019-08-16-A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 {:refdef}

 {:refdef: style="text-align: center;"}
 Figure 13: *Imagine that each part of this design is contained in a set of black boxes.
 We are familiar with the NPN transistors shown.
 V<sub>cc</sub> can be visualised as a box of <span style="color:red">**holes**</span>, and ground as a box of <span style="color:green">**electrons**</span>.
 We are going to be connecting the base terminals of both transistors to V<sub>cc</sub>, seperated by current controlling resistors.
-Therefore, we connect each base with a box containing holes.* The labels **ON** and **OFF** indicate whether or not we are supplying holes to the base of either transistor.
+Therefore, we connect each base with a box containing holes.The labels **ON** and **OFF** indicate whether or not we are supplying holes to the base of either transistor.
 This is the first of four possible logic states.
-We are supplying neither base of our transistors with a conventional current, therefore no current flows through either NPN transistor.
+We are supplying neither base of our transistors with a conventional current, therefore no current flows through either NPN transistor.*
 {:refdef}

 {:refdef: style="text-align: center;"}